 A concept that the graphic here exemplifies in an image (imagine it being much wider).

-(that's me in the slightly less flared gauchos, I think)
+check me out, I'm on a continuum! (that's me in the slightly less flared gauchos, I think) |

 & probably, lots of folks have raised doubts about this continuum idea as well.
 I just haven't read any of that and surely I have not heard anyone in the public sphere contesting the model of a gender continuum for any reason other than to reassert the two term status quo.
 Should it be that there is a great article or book, blog post or post-it note that totally makes my thoughts below irrelevant, I'd love it if someone would tell me about it.
 Read & cite, so much easier.